morphismz/agda-unimath/src/synthetic-homotopy-theory/universal-property-suspensions-of-pointed-types.lagda.md

   htpy-pointed-htpy-preserves-point-transpose-suspension-loop-adjunction =
     (htpy-preserves-constant-pointed-map-pointed-map-Ω (suspension-Pointed-Type X) Y) ·r (map-unit-suspension-loop-adjunction X) ∙h htpy-pointed-htpy (comp-left-constant-pointed-map (pointed-map-unit-suspension-loop-adjunction X))

---- DEFINE GENERAL INFRASTRUCTURE FOR CONCATINATION AND WHISKERING OF POINTED HOMOTOPIES TO AVOID THIS NEXT STEP
+--- DEFINE GENERAL INFRASTRUCTURE FOR CONCATINATION AND WHISKERING OF POINTED HOMOTOPIES TO AVOID THIS NEXT STEP, i.e., directly obtain a pointed homotopy from the fact that all of the homotopies above are pointed?

   coherence-point-pointed-htpy-preserves-point-transpose-suspension-loop-adjunction :
     coherence-point-unpointed-htpy-pointed-Π